slidewiki/user-service/README.md

 ## Social login

-Using the SlideWiki platform to start social login, this service gets the tokens and manages them.
+Using the SlideWiki platform to start social login, this service gets the tokens (via the grant npm package) and manages them (stored in the MongoDB).
 These social logins are used to sign up or sign in a SlideWiki user.
 As this service communicates with the social providers in order to fulfill the OAuth2 workflow and request user information, the credentials for the providers are stored in the application/config.json file. application/config.tpl is a template of such a configuration file - there are just the identifiers and secrets missing.